italian dessert recipes

 • Cannoli Filling Recipes

 Cannoli filling recipes use cheese and sugar for the main ingredients.
 There are two opposing sides as to which cheese is the best to use - mascarpone or ricotta.
-I posted BOTH cannoli filling recipes on that page.
+I posted BOTH cannoli filling recipes on the filling page.
 You pick one - or try both.
-Click here to see the recipes: Cannoli filling recipes.

 cannoli shells